Authored by Vishal Bardoloi

 Until recently, when I saw this Ted Talk by Derek Sivers.
 The thesis: telling someone your goal makes it less likely that you’ll achieve it.
 Your brain tricks you into believing that “telling someone” = “progress”.
 You’ll get a flush of endorphins, but your motivation to do the work actually diminishes.
 And the bigger your stated goal, the worse this inverse correlation gets.

 This is important.
-Making goals public has become the norm, but has also lost its effectiveness.
+Making your goals public has become the norm, but has also lost its effectiveness.
 In scrum meetings, people say “Today I will accomplish __” with no reference to what they promised yesterday.
-In review meetings I’ve seen people write down career goals that follow none of the SMART criteria – essentially, hopes and pipe dreams that can’t be tracked.
+In review meetings, I’ve seen people write down career goals that follow none of the SMART criteria (Specific, Measurable, Achievable, Relevant, Time-based) – essentially, hopes and pipe dreams that can’t be tracked.

 So how do we take a basically good idea and make it work for us?